MaVdbussche/nozc/CONTRIBUTING.md

+This repository primarily contains the source code of **Nozc**, a **NewOz** compiler written in Java.\
+However, we will use GitHub issues here to discuss both adaptations to the syntax of **NewOz**, and improvements to the compiler, as they will obviously be tightly connected.
+When creating issues, pleasing add the appropriate tags to ease triaging and to make it easy for others to participate in the discussion.

+As current project maintainer, I will do my best to comment as much as I can on your opened issues.
+Any help is greatly appreciated, and will have a direct impact on the future of **NewOz** in particular, and the Mozart/Oz ecosystem as a whole.\
+Since **Oz** is also used as a teaching tool, it will also have an impact on the material of various MOOCs and university courses.

+Please note we have a [code of conduct](#code-of-conduct), please follow it in all your interactions with the project, in the widest sense of the term.

-# Contributing
+# Contributing to Nozc (the compiler)

+## Pull Request Process

 When contributing to this repository, please first discuss the change you wish to make via an issue.

-Please note we have a code of conduct, please follow it in all your interactions with the project, in the widest sense of the term.

-## Pull Request Process

 1. Please make sure to only commit relevant files from your fork in the pull request.
 2. Update the README.md or other documentation if necessary